openstack4j/openstack4j.github.io/learn/index.md

 # Why should I use OpenStack4j?

 OpenStack is a large system to manage.
 We have made it easy by providing a simplistic fluent API and intelligent error handling.
-Some of the areas we have focussed on to make your experience with OpenStack easy with less boiler-plate code are:
+Some of the areas we have focused on to make your experience with OpenStack easy with less boiler-plate code are:

 <table class="table table-striped">
 <tr><td><div class="imageLabel"><span class="glyphicon glyphicon-ok"></span> Expected Results</div></td><td>All API calls that return a single object will be null if no data is found.
 Calls that return a List/Collection will return an empty list if not found.</td></tr>